United States–Uzbekistan relations: Assistance

-Post-Karimov Era
+Post-Karimov era

 Human rights conditions in Uzbekistan under President Shavkat Mirziyoyev have improved slightly because he wants to assure investors, like the United States, that their investments will not be adversely affected by political instability.
 The government of Uzbekistan has promised an improvement of human rights conditions with optimistic rhetoric on the international stage through The National Action Strategy of 2012–2017, which was a push for reforms that “pledge to improve public administration, strengthen protections for vulnerable segments of the population, liberalize the economy, and increase judicial independence.”
 This plan includes social and economic reforms because Mirziyoyev understands that economic liberalization needs to happen simultaneously with social reform.
 Not only does this show Western countries stability, but also a willingness to align more with the United States ideals, making it easier for the United States to justify a close economic relationship with Uzbekistan.

 Additionally, Uzbekistan has shown a willingness to liberalize the country through not only domestic reform but also diplomatic visits.
 President Mirziyoyev met Donald Trump on May 16, 2018 at the White House, becoming the first Uzbek president to officially visit the United States since March 2002.
 Mirziyoyev's shift towards the United States aligns with his previously mentioned goal of transforming Uzbekistan's economy by developing a strong relationship with United States.
 This in turn will facilitate the process of obtaining loans in international institutions like the World Bank because of the influence the US holds in these institutions.

 In regards to security cooperation, Mirziyoyev wants the United States to follow its foreign policy towards Afghanistan of increasing the efficiency of the Afghan national security.
 With US support, Uzbekistan can more effectively fight terrorism and drug trafficking.
 Although there are signs of liberalization, Uzbekistan's emphasis remains fixed on security.
 Thus, Uzbekistan must continue to undergo significant reform to fit the United States definition of democracy.
 This mixed record and slow progress of human rights improvement is best exemplified in its actions in October 2017: when it freed 5 long-held political prisoners but that same month also arbitrarily detained an author and journalist.

+According to a report by Reuters, the United States ran a propaganda campaign to spread disinformation about the Sinovac Chinese COVID-19 vaccine, including using fake social media accounts to spread the disinformation that the Sinovac vaccine contained pork-derived ingredients and was therefore haram under Islamic law.
+Uzbekistan was among the Central Asian countries targeted in the campaign, which ran from the spring of 2020 to mid-2021.